 Your FL Studio projects could be quiet for a few reasons.
-However, the problem is usually due to a disabled monitoring button, volume accidentally turned down, mixing, or plugin settings.
-You may also be exporting projects with some kind of volume-limiting setting enabled.
+However, the problem is usually annoyingly simple.
+Most likely, your volume is accidentally turned down or your mixer or plugin settings are the culprit.
+Here are a few other reasons.

 Your songs are too quiet in FL Studio because